tonybaloney/libcloud/docs/other/design_for_3.rst

 * This is no longer the case, each cloud provider offers 10's, and in some cases, 100's of unique services
 * Providing abstraction layers for each-and-every service is impractical.
 The overhead in defining services and the base APIs as well as finding common operations.
 The last API added was the container API, which still only has 3 implementations.
+* The 3 most popular public cloud platforms all follow this design in their APIs

 .. code-block:: Python